slackku/Proyecto-Final/README.md

     1- Develop a way to change the style of the hole site

-    2- Make at least 3 different variants of the style
+    2- Make at least 3 different variants of the web style

     3- Have a better understanding of the relative, absolute positions